Contrasting Features of Parton Energy Loss in Heavy-ion Collisions at RHIC and the LHC

 Given that collision center-of-mass energies ($\sqrt{s_{NN}}$) at the LHC significantly surpass those at RHIC by over an order of magnitude, the associated $p_T$ range of generated particles now spans into a realm where radiative energy loss dynamics are expected to assume a more prominent role.
-Parton energy loss in the LHC center-of-mass energy regime has been previously studied through analysis of jet suppression $S_{\text{loss}}$ results with ATLAS \cite{ATLAS_SLoss}, but performing a similar study using leading particles instead allows for a cleaner look into the nature of the energy loss without some of the compounding effects within jets.
+Parton energy loss in the LHC center-of-mass energy regime has been previously studied through analysis of jet suppression $S_{\text{loss}}$ results with ATLAS \cite{ATLAS_SLoss}, but performing a similar study using leading particles instead allows for a cleaner look into the magnitude and the $p_{T}$ dependence of the energy loss without some compounding effects within jets.
+If energy loss and fragmentation were to occur sequentially—where fragmentation takes place outside the medium after the leading parton loses energy within the medium—leading particles would provide a clearer means of investigation than jets.
+Recent theoretical simulations of jet-induced medium excitation examine the diffusion wake in high-$p_T$ jet-photon pairs and predict an identical width, both with and without accounting for the medium, suggesting the possibility of separating energy loss and fragmentation~\cite{XNWJetMediumPaper}.
 Hence, the analysis of LHC data using the same framework as in Ref.~\cite{WangHuang:2008} is warranted to investigate the potential transition in the dynamics of energy loss from RHIC to the LHC through the study of leading particle data instead of jet data.

 Both radiative and collisional energy losses are intricately linked to the path length ($L$) and the entropy density of the medium.
 We approximate the medium entropy density as $\frac{1}{S}\frac{dN}{dy}$, where $\frac{dN}{dy}$ represents the experimentally measured particle density per unit rapidity, and $S$ corresponds to the transverse overlap area of the colliding system, which can be determined using Monte Carlo Glauber calculations~\cite{PhysRevLett.86.3500,PhysRevC.65.031901,BEARDEN2001227,PhysRevC.79.034909}.
-A previous study of RHIC data has unraveled the lack of or minimal dependence of $\Delta p_{T}$ on $L$, implying that parton energy loss is predominantly determined by the initial medium density~\cite{WangHuang:2008}.
+A previous study of RHIC data has unraveled a minimal dependence of $\Delta p_{T}$ on $L$, implying that parton energy loss is predominantly determined by the initial medium density~\cite{WangHuang:2008}.
 This feature could arise from the scenario of rapid expansion of the collision system, resulting in a swift decrease in medium entropy density over time.
 It is of great interest to investigate whether the LHC data corroborate the same characteristics.

 In experiments, the nuclear modification factor, $R_{AA}$, quantifies the suppression or enhancement of particle yields in heavy-ion collisions relative to a nucleon-nucleon ($NN$) reference:

 where $T_{AA}$ accounts for the nuclear collision geometry, and $\eta$ denotes pseudorapidity.
 Both STAR \cite{STAR:2003fka}\cite{STAR:2006btx} and PHENIX \cite{PHENIX:2006wwy}\cite{Adare_2008} data demonstrate a plateauing of the $R_{AA}$ spectrum at values much lower than unity in the high-$p_{T}$ region ($\gtrsim$ 5 GeV/c).
 Treating the suppression of the nuclear modification factor as a result of empirical loss of transverse momentum from the $p$+$p$ spectrum to the nucleus+nucleus spectrum, these flat $R_{AA}$ curves were found to indicate a constant fractional $p_{T}$ shift in the spectrum.
 From a classical standpoint, this behavior is consistent with elastic collisional energy loss.
 Higher-$p_{T}$ particles would lose a proportionally higher amount of momentum through elastic collisions within the medium, resulting in a constant $\Delta p_{T}/p_{T}$.
 While this seems to describe the observed RHIC data fairly well, LHC data demonstrate significantly different characteristics.